What You'll Find On This Page

-This beautiful, old neighborhood is filled with quaint little shops and art galleries.
+Quaint little shops and art galleries characterize this beautiful, old neighborhood.
 Visitors get a feeling of stepping back in time when they walk down the cobblestone streets of Grisia.
 The buildings that line the winding streets of Grisia show different styles of architecture from years gone by.
 You’ll see Gothic, Renaissance, Baroque, and Neoclassical styles.
 Most of the buildings were constructed at a time where Rovinj was experiencing a population increase, and large families lived in one room with a fireplace.

 The fishing port is still active, which is surprising given Rovinj is such a big tourist destination.
 It’s great to see that Rovinj has stayed true to its long history of fishing and many families in the area are still making a living from it.
-My guess is that that fisherman, love the pastel colors of the city as their backdrop each day.
+My guess is that that fishermen love the pastel colors of the city as their backdrop each day, too.

-If wandering around an island isn’t your cup of tea and you want something a bit more action orientated you could Scuba dive the Baron Gautsch Wreck.
-This old boat lies at the bottom of crystal clear waters that’s surrounded by numerous species of underwater flora and fauna.
+If wandering around an island isn’t your cup of tea and you want something a bit more action-oriented, you could scuba dive the Baron Gautsch Wreck.
+This old boat lies at the bottom of crystal clear waters, surrounded by numerous species of underwater flora and fauna.

-14 islands make up the Rovinj Archipelago.
-Each one is full of lush, green grass and each is a favorite destination to visit.
-We suggest St. Andrews Island or St Catherine Island, both are just off the coast of the old town.
-These beautiful islands take between 5 and 15 minutes to get to by boat and best of all they’re car free so you can walk around the islands beaches or visit the old cathedrals.
+Fourteen islands make up the Rovinj Archipelago.
+Each one is full of lush, green grass and each is a popular destination to visit.
+We suggest St. Andrews Island or St Catherine Island, both situated just off the coast of the old town.
+These beautiful islands take between five and fifteen minutes to get to by boat.
+And best of all, they’re car-free, so you can walk around the islands’ beaches or visit the old cathedrals.

 Local Tip: Hotel Katarina on St Catherine Island offers a unique view of Rovinj.